freemn-del/freemn-del.github.io/Q&A.md

 In the context of an attacker seeking to examine all available shares within a domain, which Net View command would they employ?
 Ans: `Net view /domain`

-Which of the following categories of password attacks does not rely on technical hacking skills or system exploitation knowledge, encompassing methods like shoulder surfing, social engineering, and dumpster diving?
-Ans: `Non-electronic attacks.`

 Which wireless standard operates in a regulated frequency spectrum around 5 GHz and provides a bandwidth of up to 54 Mbit/s?
 Ans: `802.11a`